julius-julius/qsc/local operators N4 SYM/README.md

 *numerical\_data\_Delta02_b10_b20_f11_f21_f31_f41_a10_a20_sol1.mx*.

-Similarly, one can find the nuemrical data for other states given their $\texttt{State ID}$.
+Similarly, one can find the numerical data for other states given their $\texttt{State ID}$.

 The file contains a $2\times 2$ array `dataGH`.
 Each element of this array is a tuple $(g,\Delta)$ where $g$ is the value of the 't Hooft coupling, and $\Delta$ is the value of the dimension of the state at that value of $g$.
 We have at least 12 digits of precision for each data point, with more than 20 digits for many points. **(J: please approve statement)**